Gabe-flomo/Algorithms-sprint-challenge/Short-Answer/Algorithms_Answers.md

 it takes 5 loops to get your answer, if n == 1000 it takes 1000 loops to get your answer

 ## Exercise II
-Suppose that you have an n-story building and plenty of eggs.
-Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
-Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

-Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

 if the building is 10 stories high the egg wont be broken from the 6th floor if the building is 12 stories high the egg wont be broken from the 7th floor